 is Machu Picchu – the Old Peak.
 So now, you too, can be a snooty smart ass if you want.

-Probably not a city
+Probably not a city.

 Before we start walking, let’s begin with an overview.
 It’s clear that Machu Picchu was carefully designed.
-However, in much the same way that the Forbidden City in Beijing isn’t truly a city but was instead the home of the imperial palace for the Ming and Qing dynasties, it’s likely that Macchu Picchu also was not a city.
+However, in much the same way that the Forbidden City in Beijing isn’t truly a city but was instead the home of the imperial palace for the Ming and Qing dynasties, it’s likely that Machu Picchu also was not a city.
 I previously cited a National Geographic article in which some researchers have concluded that Machu Picchu was built as a retreat for Pachakutiq and perhaps others in the nobility.
 The same article notes that Luis Lumbreras – at one time the Director of Peru’s National Institute of Culture – sees it as a site that fulfilled ceremonial religious functions.
 In truth, it’s reasonable to conclude that it served both purposes.

 This guide, from Machu Picchu Pass

-provides a sense of Machu Pichu’s layout and highlights many of the sites within it that I’ll describe in more detail.
+provides a sense of Machu Picchu’s layout and highlights many of the sites within it that I’ll describe in more detail.
 (I’d encourage you to visit Wikipedia’s page to see some spectacular panoramas from Machu Picchu.)
 Including both the urban and agricultural sectors, the entire site covers an area of approximately 32,600 hectares.
 The area deemed the urban sector occupies less than eleven of those hectares so its relatively small size supports the notion that Machu Picchu should not be considered a city.
 The urban sector is believed to have been further divided, much like Cusco, into an upper town and a lower town.
 (Many of the site’s structures are in the typical kancha design I described in writing about Cusco.)
-The religious, royal and astronomical sites (mainly on the left on the guide) occupied the upper town with warehouses and worker’s living quarters comprising the lower town.
+The religious, royal, and astronomical sites (mainly on the left on the guide) occupied the upper town with warehouses and worker’s living quarters comprising the lower town.

 In another National Geographic article about Machu Picchu, Brian Bauer, a specialist in Andean civilizations at the University of Illinois at Chicago, posits that the site was relatively small by Inkan standards with a population usually less than 1,000.
 Farming terraces in the immediate vicinity were likely insufficient to sustain even a small population and most specialists in the field believe that sites such as Winay Wayna contributed crops from its community to serve the elites at Machu Picchu.